 As part of the City's committment to upkeep of its most valuable asset, a need to improve the intersection at N Main St. and NE Peters Rd. was identified.
 The main purpose is to replace the aging road infrastruture, realigning the intersection and installing a control device to ease the flow of traffic on the north end of Prineville.
 Doing so will revitilize an important asset and improve public safety in the vacinity.
 Additionally, by addressing this infrastructure necessity, it will support travel and rail services to stimulate economic development in the area.
-Over and above safety and economic pluses, the project enables an increase to the number of new home sites (approximately 160) and additional development of affordable apartments units (approximately 11) in that region of town.
+Over and above safety and economic pluses, the project enables an increase to the number of new home sites (approximiately 160) and additional development of affordable apartments units (approximately 11) in that region of town.

-Budget Information and Projected Costs (In Thousands) Actual FY 21 Actual FY 24 Projected FY 25 Budget FY 26 Budget FY 27 Projected FY 28 Projected FY 29 Total \$ 7 \$ 19 \$ 831 \$ 602 \$ 43 \$ - \$ 2,440 \$ - \$ - \$ 3,942 Total Projected Cost Breakdown (In Thousands) / Engineering Construction Way Acquisition Total \$ 821 \$ 2,287 \$ 834 \$ 3,942 F unding Source es Future C Operating Co st Impact Fund Balance Intergovernme Grant Debt Proceeds Other Yes Yes Yes No Yes 1 / anticipated to inc atrol device and ctricity and main tenance costs Key Drivers for CIP Project / Analysis of Need
+Budget Information and Projected Costs (In Thousands) FY 25 FY Budget Budget FY 26 FY 27 · · · · · ected ' 28 jected Y 29 Total \$ 7 \$ 19 Ş 831 \$ 602 \$ 43 \$ - \$ 2,440 \$ - \$ - \$ 3,942

+Total Projected Cost Br eakdown (In Thousands) Design / Engineering Construction Right of Way Acquisition Total \$ 2,287 \$ 834 Funding Sources Future Operating Cost Impact Fund Balance Intergovernmental Grant Debt Proceeds Other Yes Yes No Yes This project is anticipated to increase annual electricity and maintenance costs for the new control device and added lighting.

+Key Drivers for CIP Project / Analysis of Need

 Currently, the intersection of N Main St. and NE Peters Rd. is nearing failure and preventing continued residential and industrial growth in the area as well as creating safety concerns.
 This work is important to complete now in order to provide transportation infrastructure to support continued residential and industrial growth, improve safety at the intersection, and increase available home sites and affordable housing.
-Housing demand in Prineville is currently outpacing available supply, so there is an immediate need for more housing inventory.
+Housing demand in Prineville is currently out pacing available supply, so there is an immediate need for more housing inventory.

 Project Title: NE Combs Flat Rd.
-Extension to NE Peters Rd.
+Extension to Peters Road

 Department: Transportation SDC